 The veins and seeds carry the heat of the jalapeno pepper.
 Cut the top off the jalapeno pepper, then using a thin handle of a spoon or fork is a great tool to dig out the seeds and veins.
 Slice and enjoy the pure flavor of a Jalapeno Pepper … without all that heat.

-If you want to take the time, grill pineapple rings before chopping them for this salsa.
+Pro Tip: Grill The Pineapple.
+Take the time to grill pineapple rings before chopping them for this salsa.
 It will bring a smoky caramelized flavor.

 Recipe for Hawaiian Hotdogs

 I hope you give these Hawaiian Hot Dogs a try, and if you do, please come back and give the recipe a star rating and leave a comment about your experience with the recipe.